Weather warning for Wharton County

-Wrap water pipes, cover plants, bring pets indoors and prepare to hunker down for a chilly night as the temperatures are expected to drop below freezing tonight Friday night, and Saturday night.
+Wrap water pipes, cover plants, bring pets indoors and prepare to hunker down for a chilly night as the temperatures are expected to drop below freezing again Saturday night.

 “Wharton County is on the edge of the precipitation line.
 The chance of frozen precipitation is 15-30%,” said Andy Kirkland, the county’s emergency management coordinator.